gopala-kr/Quantum-Dots/23-Future-of-ET/tech-use-cases.md

 Voice-Based Processing of Tax Payments

 A European Revenue Agency wanted to enable its citizens with voice-basedprocessing of tax payment.
-Accenture developed a Virtual Agent for voice-based interactions capable of:

 User authentication
 End-to-end payment processing, including processing payment details Answering questions about the local tax policies Account PIN reset functionality

-Accenture Virtual Agent features:

 Bespoke Persona: Designing a friendly Virtual Agent persona to relate to the agency user base Telephony Integration: Integration with telephony using Twilio to enable users talk to the Virtual Agent on a call